Euro zone bond yields fall, real yields at fresh lows | Business

 In Europe, Germany's inflation-linked bond yields extended recent falls to hit a new low at around -1.747%.
 "The fall in real yields is an interesting development, they reflect some degree of pessimism, which is a bit contradictory to other parts of the market such as credit and equities," said DZ Bank rates strategist Christian Lenk.

-The euro area real yield, which strips out the impact of expected inflation as measured by swaps, fell to a new record low at around -1.61%,.
-It is another gauge tracked closely by analysts.
-A key measure of long-term expectations in the euro area, the five-year, five-year breakeven inflation forward meanwhile rose to 1.65%, its highest level since late 2018.
+The euro area real yield, which strips out the impact of expected inflation as measured by swaps, fell to a new record low at around -1.61%,

 While the yield on 10-year Treasury Inflation-Protected Securities (TIPS) also fell to a new record low on Tuesday, U.S. breakeven inflation rates have also risen this week.
 "This combination of historically negative real yields and elevated breakeven rates is, to us, symptomatic of a recovery in which inflation expectations are increasing due to cost push pressures (and therefore are transitory in nature)," analysts at Rabobank said in a note.